 Of course, the embargo was an extreme event.
-As Figure 1 showed, the average tariff was in the 20-30 percent range in the 1840s and 1850s.
+As Figure 1 shows, the average tariff was in the 20-30% range in the 1840s and 1850s.
 How costly was protection at this time?
 The tariff distorted production and consumption decisions and created a deadweight loss, as any tax would.
-Using different methods, Harley (1992b) and Irwin (2010) arrive at similar estimates of the deadweight loss of the tariff in 1859, about 0.5 percent and 0.2 percent of GDP, respectively.
+Using different methods, Harley (1992b) and Irwin (2010) arrive at similar estimates of the deadweight loss of the tariff in 1859, about 0.5% and 0.2% of GDP, respectively.
 The losses are very small because imports as a share of GDP were relatively small.

-After the Civil War, in the period of restriction, import tariffs were about 30 percent on total imports and 50 percent on dutiable imports.
+After the Civil War, in the period of restriction, import tariffs were about 30% on total imports and 50% on dutiable imports.
 These higher tariffs produced a much greater deadweight loss.
-Irwin (2010) calculates the static deadweight welfare loss as a share of gross domestic product using the standard formula $\frac{1}{2}\sum{n}s{n}\varepsilon{n}\tau{n}^{2}$, where s{n} is the share of imports of good n in GDP, ε_n is the elasticity of import demand for good n, and τ_n is the ad valorem tariff on good n.
-As shown in Figure 4, tariffs resulted in a sizeable deadweight loss at about 1-1.5 percent of GDP immediately after the Civil War, but it declined rapidly to about 0.2 percent of GDP by the early twentieth century.
-These historical estimates converge to modern calculations of the deadweight loss of tariffs, the first of which were Stern (1964) and Magee (1972), and including those now routinely calculated by the U.S. International Trade Commission (2017).
-While today the static welfare loss from tariffs is sometimes dismissed as being small, we can see from history that was not always the case.
+Irwin (2010) calculates the static deadweight welfare loss as a share of GDP using the standard formula $\frac{1}{2}\sum{n}s{n}\varepsilon{n}\tau{n}^{2}$, where s{n} is the share of imports of good n in GDP, ε{n} is the elasticity of import demand for good n, and τ_n is the ad valorem tariff on good n.
+As shown in Figure 5, tariffs resulted in a sizeable deadweight loss at about 1-1.5% of GDP immediately after the Civil War, but this declined rapidly to about 0.2% of GDP by the early twentieth century.
+These historical estimates converge to modern calculations of the deadweight loss of tariffs, the first of which were provided by Stern (1964) and Magee (1972), and including those now routinely calculated by the US International Trade Commission (US Int.
+Trade Comm.
+2017).
+While today the static welfare loss from tariffs is sometimes dismissed as being small, we can see from history that this was not always the case.

-18 Of course, these calculations may understate the welfare losses by ignoring the value of product variety and other considerations.
+18Of course, these calculations may understate the welfare losses by ignoring the value of product variety and other considerations.

-Figure 5: Static Deadweight Loss from Tariffs (percent of GDP), 1859-2016 world markets, an import tariff or export tax can improve its terms of trade, potentially making the country better off as a whole.
+It is possible, however, that the deadweight loss from the tariff was more than offset by an improvement in the terms of trade.
+If a country has the power to affect the price of its exports or imports on world markets, an import tariff or export tax can improve its terms of trade, potentially making the country better off as a whole.